Raja Huli: Soundtrack

-Hamsalekha composed the music for the film and the soundtracks, also writing the lyrics for five soundtracks.
-Lyrics for the soundtrack "Falling In Love" was penned by Yogaraj Bhat.
+Hamsalekha created the music and lyrics for the film.
+The lyrics for the soundtrack "Falling In Love" were penned by Yogaraj Bhat.
 The album has six soundtracks.

 Critical reception

 A critic from The Times of India wrote that "It is a romantic story very well handled by Deshapande with some great sequences".
 Shyam Prasad S. of Bangalore Mirror wrote that "The film is a perfect blend of entertainment and drama".

 Box office

 Raja Huli was released on 1 November 2013, the day of Kannada Rajyotsava and got a fantastic opening at the box office upon release.
 The film took the box office by storm despite facing competition from a major Bollywood release Krrish 3.
-According to trade reports, collections of Raja Huli was better than Krrish 3 and Tamil flick Arrambam at Bangalore Box Office.
-The film also did very good business on weekdays and collected approximately ₹5 crore Nett and ₹8 crore Gross at the box office in the first week.
+According to trade reports, collections of Raja Huli was better than Krrish 3 at Bangalore Box Office.
+It also did good business on weekdays and collected approximately ₹5 crore Nett and ₹8 crore Gross in the first week.
 The movie, which was made with a budget of ₹6 crore, recovered its production cost in just seven days.
-Raja Huli went on to complete 119 days of successful run and collected a total of ₹18 crore and was performed fairly well at the box-office.
+Raja Huli went on to complete 119 days of successful run, collected a total of ₹18 crore, and performed fairly well at the box-office.
 Raja Huli also became Yash's third consecutive success after Drama and Googly.